honcaharOyara/try-to-answer-game/README.md

 Hello everyone 👋

 Very simple game, just to have a fun.
-Text is input, so you can change the question but now the answer 😄
+Text is input, so you can change the question but not the answer 😄